-This body of figurative sculpture came out of a quest for understanding human nature and evolved into an acceptace and trust in the nature of all things.
+This body of figurative sculpture came out of a quest for understanding the essence of what aspects are common among all living things and evolved into an acceptance, trust and appreciation of how those fundamental qualities express themselves in all things.

-Each figure is situated in common human gestures with minimal specific information, consequently inciting one's own references, memories and associations.
+Each figure is situated in common human gestures with minimal specific information, such as gender or ethnicity, consequently inciting the viewer’s own references, memories and associations.

-A sculptor’s actions are usually exicuted with the intent to manouvour one’s material into submission.
+A sculptor’s actions are usually executed with the intent to maneuver one’s materials into submission.
 I’ve become more interested in the pervasive force of nature regardless of human efforts to control it.
-With some pieces, I prefer to withdraw my intentions and document the properties of nature to continue manipulating the materials.
+With some pieces, I prefer to withdraw my intensions and document the forces of nature to continue manipulating the materials.